dhanjyoti/React-step-by-step/React_Notes/react_note.md

-# React-
-ReactJS is a declarative, efficient, and flexible JavaScript library for building user interfaces.
-It is an open-source, component-based front-end library that is responsible only for the view layer of the application.
-ReactJS is not a framework, it is just a library developed by Facebook to solve some problems that we were facing earlier.

-# Why to learn React.JS?
-Ans -> makes easy to manage & build complex front end.

-# What is npm?
--> npm, or Node Package Manager, is a widely used package manager for JavaScript and Node.js applications.
-It's a command-line tool that allows developers to easily install, manage, and share libraries, packages, and dependencies that are used in JavaScript and Node.js projects.

-# What is npx?
--> `npx`(Node Package Executor) is a package runner tool that comes with npm (Node Package Manager) starting from npm version 5.2.0 and higher.
-It allows us to execute commands from Node.js packages that aren't globally installed on our system. `npx` is particularly useful for running one-off commands, scripts, or executables that are part of packages we haven't installed globally or don't want to install globally.

 # Why we install react-router-dom in React.js?
 -> We need react-router-dom to add routing and navigation capabilities to our React application.
 React Router is a popular library for handling client-side routing in single-page applications (SPAs) built with React.